ComputeGeneral/ComputeGeneral.github.io/docs/arch/deepLearning/Deep_Learning_For_Compute_Architects.md

 - **Optimization**: we want a way of adjusting the model weights to minimize our loss function.
   - *Stochastic Gradient Descent(SGD)*: *tells the direction in which to shift the estimate y'*
-  - *Backpropagation*: *how to update the neural network to realize that shift(determiend by SGD)* the intuition behind backpropagation is that elements of a neural network should be adjust proportionally to the degree to which they contributed to generating the original output esitmate.
+  - *Backpropagation*: *how to update the neural network to realize that shift(determiend by SGD)* the intuition behind backpropagation is that elements of a neural network should be adjust proportionally to the degree to which they contributed to generating the original output estimate.

+  > Deep Neural Network depend on backpropagation for learning.

   gradient $\nabla{L(y,y')}$ is computing partial derivatives $\frac{\partial{L}}{\partial{x_i}}$ for all input $x$; for adjust individual weights: $\frac{\partial{L}}{\partial{w_{i,j}}}$, (every weight $j$, in every layer $i$) backpropagation is a mechanism for computing all of these partial loss components for every weight in a single pass.